Hafid24/quizzito/README.md

 ### 3.b- Cloning the Layout based on Flexbox and Style of the game.

-All the the components had no functionality at this point.
+-All the the components had no functionality at this point.

 ## 4- Adding functionality